 What is HMUN?

 Harvard Model United Nations is a four-day international relations simulation for high school students held annually in downtown Boston.
 At HMUN, delegates gain insight into the workings of the United Nations and the dynamics of international relations by assuming the roles of world leaders and international decision makers.
 HMUN is an exciting opportunity for young leaders to debate the most pressing issues of the day and to draft innovative, creative solutions.
-Participants will develop several skills throughout this process, including but limited to: public speaking, negotiation, teamwork, leadership, and policy crafting.
+Participants will develop several skills throughout this process, including but not limited to: public speaking, negotiation, teamwork, leadership, and policy crafting.

 HMUN 2019 builds upon decades of experience.
 In 1927, Harvard held its first annual model League of Nations, followed by the first model United Nations conference in 1953.
 This longevity and the dynamic that only a conference of our size can provide make HMUN the premier simulation of its kind in the world.